young boy watering tulips

 Techniques to preserve health

-“Nurturing life” is the literal translation of Yǎngshēng, this little-known branch of Traditional Chinese Medicine (TCM).
-Yet Yǎngshēng holds an essential place.
-It is a set of methods and recommendations to preserve health and increase longevity.
-Because cultivating health is the primary goal of TCM, which considers health and not disease.
-In fact, Yǎngshēng is still taught today in Chinese medicine schools.
-Su Wen says, “Waiting to get sick before treatment is like waiting to get thirsty before digging a well, or waiting for the war to be declared to forge weapons.
-Is not it late? “
+For cultivating health is the primary goal of TCM, which considers health and not illness.
+In fact, Yǎngshēng is still taught in schools of Chinese medicine today.
+The Su Wen says: “Waiting until you are sick before treating yourself is like waiting until you are thirsty before digging a well, or waiting until war is declared before forging weapons.
+Isn’t that too late?”

-It is within everyone’s reach to make the first step!
-This can start with reducing sugar and alcohol consumption, practicing an art, or an activity such as climbing, boxing, dancing, meditation, spending time in nature … the list is endless.
-Let’s explore the tracks that Yǎngshēng offers us.
+It’s within everyone’s reach, provided they take the first step!
+This can start by reducing their sugar and alcohol consumption, taking up an art form, or an activity like climbing, boxing, dancing, meditation, spending time in nature… the list is endless.
+So let’s explore the avenues Yǎngshēng offers us.

 Health results from balance and harmony.
-Man can be in good health only if he lives in harmony with his environment, and in respect of the cycles of Nature.
-This includes going in the natural sense of life, or in other words “in the sense of the current”.
+Humans can only be healthy if they live in harmony with their environment and respect the cycles of Nature.
+This includes moving in the natural direction of life, or in other words, “with the flow.”

-Who says harmony says moderation.
-Yǎngshēng thus recommends to ban excesses in all areas of life: food, sexuality, emotions, etc.
+Harmony means moderation.
+Yangshēng recommends banishing excess in all areas of life: food, sexuality, emotions, etc.

-An excess of activity can be as harmful as an excess of sedentary.
-Harmony, and therefore health, is in a good balance.
+Excessive activity can be as harmful as excessive sedentary living.
+Harmony, and therefore health, is found in the right balance.

 Yǎngshēng offers techniques that cover all ages of life, from birth to death.
 This includes :